atsfr-tibco-devhub/TIBCO-Platform-Workshop/content/tibco-platform-workbook.md

 ![](/images/Image_70.png)

 ![](/images/Image_71.png)

 The Flogo Application will be compiled and the unit test will be executed.
 The terminal window will show the results of running the unit test suite:

 ![](/images/Image_72.png)

 ![](/images/Image_73.gif)

+> Please Note: If the test suite above did not start - please make sure that the application is not already running, if it is running - just exit the application using "ctrl-c" and try re-running the unit test.

 ### Task 6 - Build & Deploy to TIBCO Platform